 Tip #1 – Effectively Embrace Your Agency’s Social Media Presence

-When you have your ideal message carefully constructed and well thought out, make sure you use the most-effective platform for your target audience.
-We would love to steer you towards a particular platform for a specific age group, but it has been our experience that every community is different from where people gravitate to keep connected with their law enforcement and public safety agencies.
+When your ideal message is carefully constructed and well thought out, make sure you use the most effective platform for your target audience.
+We would love to steer you toward a particular platform for a specific age group, but our experience has been that every community is different from where people gravitate to keep connected with their law enforcement and public safety agencies.

-We know there will be some in the profession with the attitude that there are plenty of young candidates who want to be police officers, so there’s no need to cater so much to draw in applicants.
+We know there will be some in the profession with the attitude that plenty of young candidates want to be police officers, so there’s no need to cater so much to draw in applicants.